kickinattech/m365TenantChaos/README.md

 ## History

 I initially created a PowerShell script for my own use in May 2021.
-I recreated it in a python script and updated it, and I then released it publicly on Github.
+I recreated it in a python script and updated it, and I then decided to release it publicly on here.

 ## Setup